dolliars/heyheather/_posts/2019-05-06-small-progress.md

 Well, it's back to the [Overview page][google-overview], but this time I can fill in the details I know about my own extension.
 I started by adding the `manifest.json` file where I specify that we're using the chrome.pageAction API.
-Reading the documentation I noticed that there are a few UI consideration that I need to be aware of.
+Reading the documentation I noticed that there are a few UI considerations that I need to be aware of.
 For instance, since page action extensions are only active on the pages specified, the icon can appear grayed out.
 Pretty sure I'll need to provide that.
 I'm just going to use the icons provided in the tutorial for now.
 I can design my icons later on in the process.
 Next, I added some permissions which will probably change as I build the application.
 I like that there are required permissions and optional permissions.
 The optional permissions can be triggered by events, which is nice if you only need the access for a specific task.

-So I haven't move forward as quickly as I would've like to but this is all I have for now.
+So I haven't moved forward as quickly as I would've liked to but this is all I have for now.
 I think the next step is to start working on the background script.
 I feel like saying a bunch of negative things in regards to the current status of this project but the important thing is that even though this is